Early Years Foundation Stage

 Reading and Phonics

-· We follow the Essential Letters and Sounds (ELS) phonics programme.
-This is a Systematic Synthetic Phonics Programme which is designed to teach children how to read through the act of decoding and blending.
+We follow the Essential Letters and Sounds (ELS) phonics programme.
+This is a Systematic Synthetic Phonics Programme, which is designed to teach children how to read through the act of decoding and blending.
 It comprises of daily phonics lessons to teach children the link between the sounds of our language (phonemes) and the written representation of these sounds (graphemes), or the spellings of the sounds contained within the English language.
-We will be continuing to work through Phase 3.

 Writing

-• We will practise forming our letters and continue to concentrate on holding our pencils correctly.
+· We will be learning to form our letters and concentrate on holding our pencils correctly.

 Maths